openedx/edx-platform/themes/fast-track-theme/README.md

 ```
 ### Update assets (local server)

-Restart LMS with following command:
+Restart LMS and CMS with following commands:
 ```
 paver devstack lms
+paver devstack studio
 ```

-If you don't want to stop the server, from *edx-platform/* run:
+If you don't want to stop the servers, from *edx-platform/* run:
 ```
 paver update_assets lms
+paver update_assets studio
 ```
 and hard refresh the page.
-You should now be able to see changes in LMS.
+You should now be able to see changes in LMS and CMS (studio).
-Restarting local server with compiling assets is a long process.
+Restarting local servers with compiling assets is a long process.
 If you are interested in making your local servers run faster, see [Developing on the edX / Making the local servers run faster](https://github.com/edx/edx-platform/wiki/Developing-on-the-edX-Developer-Stack#making-the-local-servers-run-faster).

 ## EDX comprehensive theme